What is block size?

 Why It Matters

 Block size directly affects Bitcoin's throughput, fees, and decentralization.
-Larger blocks can include more transactions, reducing fees and wait times during busy periods.
-But larger blocks also require more bandwidth, storage, and processing power to validate, which raises the cost of running a full node.
-This trade-off was at the center of the "block size wars" from 2015-2017, one of the most significant debates in Bitcoin's history.
-The community ultimately chose to keep blocks small and scale through layers like the Lightning Network, preserving decentralization.
+Larger blocks fit more transactions, reducing fees and wait times during busy periods.
+But larger blocks require more bandwidth, storage, and processing power to validate.
+That raises the cost of running a full node.
+The tradeoff matters.

 How It Works